Iris sintenisii: Taxonomy

 It is known as Sintenis-Schwertlilie in Germany.

 It has the common name of Sintenisa iris.
 The Latin specific epithet sintenisii refers to Paul Sintenis, a botanical collector.

 Specimens were first collected by Sintenis from the Dobrudja district, (of Bulgaria) on the western coast of the Black Sea, to the south of the mouth of the Danube.
 It was then published and described by Victor Janka von Bules in 'Természetrajzi Füz' (printed in Budapest) Vol.1 on page 244 in 1877.

 In 1994, it was given an Award of Garden Merit (AGM).
 It was then verified by United States Department of Agriculture Agricultural Research Service on 4 April 2003, and is an accepted name by the RHS.

 Distribution and habitat

 Iris sintenisii is native to temperate regions of Asia Minor, eastern Europe and south eastern Europe.

 Range

 It is found in Turkey (Asia Minor).

-Within Europe, it is found in Albania, Bulgaria, Romania, and parts of former Yugoslavia.
+Within Europe, it is found in Albania, Bulgaria, Romania, southern Italy and parts of former Yugoslavia.